ipdk-io/networking-recipe/docs/features/dpdk/linux-networking.md

 ## Steps to create the topology

 The [gnmi-ctl](/clients/gnmi-ctl) and [p4rt-ctl](/clients/gnmi-ctl) utilities
 used below can be found in $IPDK_RECIPE/install/bin.
-The should be run with `sudo`.
+They should be run with `sudo`.

-### Bind physical port to IO driver
+## 1) Bind physical port to IO driver

 1. Load uio and vfio-pci drivers.